NewYorkCityCouncil/heat_map/README.md

 Note on Cloud Coverage:
 According to the documentation, cloud coverage levels over 65% are considered cloudy.
 Days with high cloud coverage seem to present clearly inaccurate results; 9/8/14, for example, has a cloud coverage of 85% and shows Central Park as having an average temperature of -65 F. While Earth explorer allows users to filter based on cloud coverage (and if repeating this endeavor, I'd encourage you to download from the source while using this filter), because we already downloaded all dates, I will remove days with significant cloud coverage by pulling from the XML data, which constrains cloud cover information.

+Note on Temperatures:
+Temperatures are recorded by LANDSAT 8 in Kelvin*10.
+In order to make them readable to the general public, we added a Kelvin to Fahrenheit converter function, and divided all values by 10.

 ## Data Sources & Outputs